tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Notes are present when some aspects of a Test may not be obvious to the casual user or implementer, or if we want to describe aspects of the behaivior of the Test in a non-normative way.
 Notes might want to comment on variations in the expected structure of an ORCID ID, for example, the expected format of an ORCID ID is https://orcid.org/0000-0002-1825-0097, which can be tested for with this regular expression pattern: ^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$

-But we might or might not want to allow for http:// as well as https:// and allow a case error where x is used instead of X, and comment on the rationalle for these decisions in the Notes.
+But we might or might not want to allow for http:// as well as https:// and allow a case error where x is used instead of X, and comment on the rationale for these decisions in the Notes.
 For example:

 * **Notes** The expected format of an ORCID ID is ^https://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$, but we allow for protocol variants of http:// as well as https:// in the identifier and relax to the regex ^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$.
 We expect the ORCID ID to be in resolvable form, not the bare identifier.
 ORCID IDs are a subset of ISNI in the range 0000-0001-5000-0007 to 0000-0003-5000-0001, but this test only evaluates the format, not the range.
 The form ORCID:0000-0001-5000-0007 should be treated as NOT_COMPLIANT by this test.

 #### 6.8.1 Example Complex Implementation Notes

 Notes are present when some aspects of a Test may not be obvious to the casual user or implementer.
-In some cases, Notes are not required, but Motes can be very helpful as in the example of the BDQ Test [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe):
+In some cases, Notes are not required, but Notes can be very helpful as in the example of the BDQ Test [VALIDATION_COUNTRYCODE_STANDARD](../list/bdqtest/index.md#bdqtest_0493bcfb-652e-4d17-815b-b0cce0742fbe):

 > “Locations outside of a jurisdiction covered by a country code may
 > have a value in the field dwc:countryCode, the ISO user defined codes